francesco-lapenna/OpenVLC/README.md

 * Write the image _”bone-debian-8.7-iot-armhf-2017-03-19-4gb”_ to the SD Card.
 If you use Windows, you may use Win32 Disk Imager.
 For Linux, you may use the command line dd. penVLC_VL_IR
 > [!IMPORTANT]
-> Istruzioni modificate per BeagleBone Black [TODO inserire versione] con O
+> Istruzioni modificate per BeagleBone Black [TODO inserire versione] con OpenVLC_VL_IR

 #### Flashing the BBB